Try Paramount+ free for 7 days

 Movies are a new addition from the 10 All Access days.
 You can stream the 2021 sci-fi blockbuster Infinite, starring Mark Wahlberg.
 The rest of the library consists of fairly older titles which you're probably already familiar with.
 Think Harry Potter, Indiana Jones, Clueless and Pulp Fiction.

-Finally, Paramount Plus will offer live sport, with the platform practically becoming the home of domestic football.
-Subscribers will be able to watch A-League and W-League games, plus some matches of Australia's national teams.
+Finally, Paramount Plus offers live sport, with the platform practically becoming the home of domestic football.
+Subscribers can watch A-League and W-League games, plus some matches of Australia's national teams.
 There's also a live news stream courtesy of CBSN.

-Switching to Foxtel, what you will be able to watch depends on which service you pick.
+Switching to Foxtel, what you can watch depends on which service you pick.
 With Foxtel or Foxtel Now, you get access to content from channels included in your subscription.
 With BINGE, you get access to the platform's entire library regardless of which plan you get.
-There's a lot of overlap and most TV series available on Foxtel will be on BINGE and Foxtel Now too.
-A notable exception is popular drama Wentworth, which isn't available on BINGE.
+There's a lot of overlap and most TV series available on Foxtel will be on BINGE and Foxtel Now too, including popular drama Wentworth.

 On the movie front, Foxtel gets a lot of recent blockbusters, which usually don't make their way to BINGE until later on.
 Still, the BINGE movie library is pretty solid, so there is enough there to catch your eye.
 Foxtel and Foxtel Now users need the Movies channel pack, which is extra.

 The same applies for live sport.
-Foxtel offers over 50 sports on 12 live HD sports channels, but you need the dedicated Sports HD channel pack to be able to watch the NRL, AFL, Big Bash League, NFL, NBA, MotoGP and more.
+Foxtel offers over 50 sports on 12 live HD sports channels, but you need the dedicated Sports HD channel pack to watch the NRL, AFL, Big Bash League, NFL, NBA, MotoGP and more.
 BINGE doesn't stream live sport.